ellikarg/firsteverprogram/README.md

 #### First Time User
 <ul>
-  <li>as a first time user I am interested in the travel costs that I can expect on a daily basis as well as for the whole length of my travel</li>
+  <li>as a first time user I am interested in the travel costs that I can expect on a daily basis as well as for the whole length of my travel, choosing a level of adventure/comfort that fits my needs</li>
   <li>as a programmer I would like to be able to provide a clear, useful and easy to use programme</li>
 </ul>